 Port Emission Reduction Technologies

 By using these technologies, we reduce emissions from ships whilst they are berthed in the port.
-By doing so, we improve air- and sound quality in the vicinity of the port and contribute to the reduction of greenhouse gases.
+By doing so, we improve air and sound quality within the vicinity of the port and contribute to the reduction of greenhouse gases.